SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/localization.md

 ---
+title: crmscript_localization
-title: Globalization and localization
+description: Globalization and localization
-uid: crmscript_localization
-SortOrder: 50
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# Globalization and localization

 SuperOffice has great support for globalization by providing a culture-neutral and language-neutral user interface.